-If you want to fish for saltwater pike, you will have to travel to Northern Europe, that’s the only region in the world where this type of fishing is possible.
-More specifically, you would have to fish the Baltic Sea’s coastal waters in either Southern Denmark, Northern Germany or Sweden.
+If you want to fish for saltwater pike, you will have to travel to Northern Europe, which’s the only region in the world where this type of fishing is possible.
+More specifically, you would have to fish the Baltic Sea’s coastal waters in either Southern Denmark, Northern Germany, or Sweden.

 Only the Baltic Sea’s coastal areas of Northern Germany allow for saltwater pike fishing.
 Here, you will find huge straits and bay areas, where plenty of pike reside.
 One of which is a gigantic strait called Strelasund, which separates the island of Rügen from the German mainland.